 In addition, you can browse through some of the best illustration portfolios, looking closely to see what makes them work so well.
 To get you started, we’ve collected a curated list of fifteen portfolios by accomplished illustrators worldwide, being sure to highlight some of the main takeaways for each:

 Based in Oslo, Norway, Isabelle Feliu creates watercolor and gouache paintings that are reminiscent of an enchanted desert oasis on a hot day, filled with palm trees and hyper-stylish ladies.
 The alluring beauty of the places she envisions makes her illustrations into a visual wishlist of her dream travel destinations.

-Isabelle’s illustration portfolio showcases her works in a long scroll format.
-Some of her client work, such as that for Marie Claire or graphic design magazine Wrap, is highlighted in individual project pages.
-Completing these pages are short descriptions, contextualizing the works by providing a bit of background.
+Isabelle’s illustrator website includes an art portfolio that showcases her works in a long scroll format.
+Some of her commissioned client work – such as that for Marie Claire or graphic design magazine Wrap – is highlighted using individual project pages.
+She completes these pages with short descriptions, contextualizing the works by providing a bit of background information.

 Isabelle’s website also includes an Art Store, where site visitors and fans can shop her original paintings, tattoo permits, and more.

-The internal project pages provide a more in-depth showcase of some of her works, ranging from editorial illustration, to book covers, and even illustrated products like jigsaw puzzles.
+The internal project pages of her illustrator website provide a more in-depth showcase of her works, ranging from editorial illustration, to book covers, and even illustrated products like jigsaw puzzles.

 03. Brian Cronin

 New York-based Brian Cronin has illustrated for publications such as The New Yorker, The Wall Street Journal and Time, alongside his personal paintings which have been shown in various exhibitions worldwide.
 He’s also illustrated many book covers, and is the author of a children’s seek-and-find book series.